Temps and termites are on the rise. Schedule your free inspection today.

 800-937-8398 Call us for a free quote Contact us

 Rats can be found anywhere and will chew on just about anything.
-If left untreated, they can be a huge hazard for you and your home.
+If left untreated, they can pose a hazard to you and your home.
 Below are some common questions about rats.

 What are some common characteristics and traits of rats?